What is Finasteride?

 | No change | 42% | 25% |

-After 24 months, positive effects continued: 66% of the finasteride group showed improvement compared to only 7% in the placebo group.
-Hair count increased continuously and improvements stabilized at a high level.
+After 24 months, the positive effects continued: 66% of the finasteride group showed improvement, compared with only 7% in the placebo group.
+Hair count continued to increase and improvements remained stable.

 A follow-up study tracked participants over five years.
-[10] The results were impressive: 65% of users showed visible hair regrowth, 35% stabilized hair loss without further deterioration, and only 5% showed progressive hair loss despite treatment.
-Maximum effect was achieved after 12-24 months and remained stable thereafter.
+[10] The results were impressive: 65% of users showed visible hair regrowth, 35% stabilized hair loss without further deterioration.
+Only 5% showed progressive hair loss despite treatment.
+Maximum efficacy occurred after 12 to 24 months and remained stable thereafter.

 Lower Dosages

-Studies showed that lower dosages than the standard 1-mg dose can also be effective.
-[11] Detailed information on various dosages (oral and topical) can be found in our article Finasteride Prescription Switzerland.
+Studies showed that lower dosages than the standard 1 mg dose can also be effective.
+[11] Detailed information on various dosages (oral and topical) can be found in our article on finasteride prescriptions.

 When Are First Results Visible?

-Finasteride therapy requires patience.
-Users should wait at least 12 months before judging efficacy.
+Therapy with finasteride requires patience.
+Users should wait at least 12 months before assessing efficacy.
 Premature discontinuation can result in missing potential successes.

-Finasteride's efficacy varies depending on individual profile and hair loss stage.
+The efficacy of finasteride varies depending on individual profile and stage of hair loss.

-Finasteride works best in men between 18 and 60 years in early stages of hair loss (Norwood-Hamilton II-V).
-Treatment shows particularly good results with hair loss at the crown and vertex as well as with actively progressing hair loss where follicles are still active.
-In already bald areas, effect is significantly limited as follicles there are often completely inactive.
+Finasteride works best in men between 18 and 60 years in early stages of hair loss.
+Particularly good results are seen in hair loss at the crown and top of the head as well as in actively progressing hair loss where hair follicles are still active.
+In already bald areas, the effect is limited because hair follicles there are often already inactive.

 Finasteride cannot reactivate already inactive hair follicles.
 The earlier treatment begins, the better the results.
-Best results show in users who still have active, though miniaturized, hair follicles.
+The best outcomes are seen in users who still have active, albeit miniaturized, hair follicles.

 Use in Women

-Data on finasteride in women is limited.
+Data for finasteride in women is limited.
 Smaller studies show evidence of efficacy in postmenopausal women at higher doses of 5 mg.
-[12] In premenopausal women, there is insufficient evidence, plus contraindication due to pregnancy risk.
-In pregnancy, finasteride is absolutely contraindicated due to significant risk of malformations.
-In Switzerland, finasteride is not approved for women and is only used off-label in postmenopausal women.
+[12] In premenopausal women, there is insufficient data.
+Additionally, there is a contraindication due to pregnancy risk.

 What Happens After Discontinuation?